NREL/SOEP-QSS-Test/README.md

 # QSS Solver Test Repository

-This is a library of test models and results for development of the JModelica QSS solver being developed as part of the "Spawn of EnergyPlus" project.
+This is a library of test models and results for development of the QSS solver being developed as part of the "Spawn of EnergyPlus" project.
 The library serves these purposes:
-* Comparison testing *vs* Dymola, JModelica, and Ptolemy
+* Comparison testing *vs* Dymola, JModelica, OPTIMICA, and Ptolemy
 * Regresssion testing new releases
 * Performance testing